PixarAnimationStudios/OpenSubdiv/documentation/subdivision_surfaces.rst

    :align: center
    :target: images/nonmanifold_vert.png

-This case is fairly trivial: there is no possible way to exact a limit surface here, so the vertex simply has to be flagged as non-contributing, or discarded gracefully.
+This case is fairly trivial: there is a very clear limit surface for the four vertices and the face they define, but no possible way to exact a limit surface from the disconnected vertex.

-.. container:: notebox

-    **Beta Issues**

-    As of 3.0.0 Beta release, most non-manifold configurations (with the exception of degenerate edges) are supported for refinement and subdivision.
-    The interpolation associated with non-manifold features currently treats them as infinitely sharp features -- smooth rules are possible but exactly what they should be is unclear.
-We intend to fully specify and implement a set of interpolation rules in a future release of OpenSubdiv.
-Until then the results should be considered undefined.
+While the vertex does not contribute to any limit surface, it may not be completely irrelevant though.
+Such vertices may be worth retaining during subdivision (if for no other reason than to preserve certain vertex ordering) and simply ignored when it comes time to consider the limit surface.

 ----